 - Open Graph

-You could also extend these to various pages, for example, home page, product listing pages, product category pages and search results pages (individual product pages).
+You could also extend these to various pages, for example, the home page, product listing pages, product category pages and search results pages (individual product pages).
 Again, a rather neat set of options to have.
 But again, not without its complications that need to be addressed.

 Why so useful?
 When they are used correctly the page meta tag rules let you do the following: